 To get an erection a man must have adequate blood supply, healthy circulation and a functioning nervous system.
 If the natural process of getting an erection is impeded in any way it can result in ED.
 Erectile dysfunction can be the result of conditions like diabetes, heart disease and obesity, or could be a symptom of a previously undiagnosed condition.

-ED is a cruel condition when it comes to the embarrassment involved, not only in terms of awkwardness with your partner but seeking help as well.
+ED is a cruel condition when it comes to the embarrassment involved, not only in terms of awkwardness with your partner but seeking help as well, making it hard for men to talk about erectile dysfunction.

 There is no one sure-fire way to overcome the shame that sometimes come with erectile dysfunction, but try to keep the following in mind: